xiexr151e/toy-wabt-on-client/README.md

-Useful starter repo for playing with webassembly on a web page.

-To view on the web, build with `npm run build-web`, then open `build/index.html`

-To run from CLI, build with `npm run build-cli`, then run `node cli/nodestart.js`.

 ### 1.
 My initial thought for representing integers, booleans, and None was the usage of value tagging, a technique from CSE 131.
 Because we need 32-bit integers, tagging will force us to sacrifice 1 bit, thus we cannot represent 32-bit integers without using i64 type.
-However, I am able to avoid using i64 altogether while allowing to represent these types.
+However, I am able to avoid using i64 altogether while allowing to represent these types.<br>
 In WASM, 0 and 1 are False and True (WASM also uses 0 and 1 for this purpose), respectively, and 0 is None.
 To distinguish this in our program, I calculate the type of the statements during typechecking.
 Because WASM only has integers, it doesn't and shouldn't know what are the types under the hood.
 This allows us to reuse 0 and 1, while simultaneously have 32-bit integers.

 ### 2.